 One of the greatest challenges all A Level students face is that of managing their workload.

-For this reason, two of the documents refer to revision.
 Teachers and students who have experienced A Levels all agree, it is crucial to start revising from the beginning of the course and to keep on top of revision as you go along.
-Therefore we encourage students to make the most of “the Revision Room” in the Fideliter building – seeing it as a place they can consolidate and reinforce what they have done in class, rather than simply seeing this time outside of class as an opportunity to do homework, therefore avoiding the necessity to do it in the evening.
+Therefore we encourage students to make the most of the study areas in the Fideliter building (Year 12) and Olsen building (Year 13)– seeing it as a place they can consolidate and reinforce what they have done in class, rather than simply seeing this time outside of class as an opportunity to do homework, therefore avoiding the necessity to do it in the evening.
 The students who achieve most highly at A level are the ones who buy into this.

 An article on the benefits of Spaced Practice can be found here.

 Of our students achieved English and mathematics GCSEs at grades 4 or greater (secure pass).